SSWConsulting/SSW.People.Profiles/Peter-Gfader/Peter-Gfader.md

 This utilities company needed an automated and easy to use Rostering and Employee management system to replace their current spreadsheet based system.
 The system was to manage all the engineers across NSW.
  Related Technology: Silverlight 2.0, ASP.NET 3.5, Dynamic Data, LINQ to SQL, WCF REST, SQL Server 2005, Reporting Services

+*   **TAFE NSI**

+Existent Webforms 2.0 application needed some bug fixes and code tuning to cope for future changes.
+By creating unit tests and applying major refactorings the code is easier to maintain in the future and adding new features is easy again

 *   **PDS **